Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

-from statsmodels.tsa.arima_model import ARIMA import warnings import itertools import pandas as pd import numpy as np import statsmodels.api as sm import matplotlib.pyplot as plt import matplotlib.pyplot as plt import matplotlib.pylab as pylab
+from statsmodels.tsa.arima_model import ARIMA import warnings import itertools import statsmodels.api as sm import matplotlib.pylab as pylab
 ```
 - To set the figure size for all the plots together you can use the following code